mikepan/GameEngineBook/text/02-FirstGame.md

 >**Bones Mirroring**
 >
 >If your rigs have bones bifurcating from the main bone chain, there is a special way to make them mirror.
 By default, Blender will try to paste the pose of the same bone mirrored relative to the Y axis.
-Sometimes, however, you want to swap the transformations between two bones-a left and right.
+Sometimes, however, you want to swap the transformations between two bones - a left and right.
 The classic example is walking animations when you need to animate only half of the strides.
 >To have Blender interpret the bones as two sides of the same bone, you need to name them L (for left bones) and R (for right bones).
 This way, the bone Swimmer.001.L will be treated as the pair of Swimmer.001.R, and their poses will be swapped and mirrored when using the Pose Flip Paste option.
 To learn more about this, refer to the walking cycle tutorial in the Chapter 4.